Constructing minimal telescopers for rational functions in three discrete variables

 \item[(ii)] there exists $q\in \set F(y)[z]$ with $\deg_z(q)<\deg_z(d)$ so that

 \end{itemize} \end{theorem} Since $d$ is irreducible, the first condition is easily recognized by comparing coefficients once $d$ is known.
-In \cite[\S 4]{HoWa2015}, the second condition is checked by finding polynomial solutions of a system of linear recurrence equations in one variable based on a universal denominator derived from the $m$-fold Gosper representation.
-Any polynomial solution of the system gives rise to a desired $q$ for \eqref{EQ:arelation}.
+In \cite[\S 4]{HoWa2015}, the second condition is checked by finding a polynomial solution of a system of linear recurrence equations in one variable based on a universal denominator derived from the $m$-fold Gosper representation.
+Such a polynomial solution gives rise to a desired $q$ for \eqref{EQ:arelation}.

 In the rest of this section, we show how to detect the second condition via the Abramov reduction, without solving any auxiliary recurrence equations.
 As a result, we obtain an additive decomposition of the given rational function in $\set F(y,z)$, from which one can not only read off the $(\sigma_y,\sigma_z)$-summability, but also gather useful descriptions on the possible \lq\lq minimal\rq\rq\ nonsummable part.
 This lays the foundation of our new algorithm in Section~\ref{SEC:rct}.